-- Set up your physical work space for remote learning and homework ahead of time.
+- Set up your physical work space for homework ahead of time.
 In addition to organizers for your papers, pens, and other school supplies, think about timers to keep you on track as you learn and calendars so that you can manage upcoming tasks.
 Perform basic computer maintenance so your digital assets will be ready to work when you are.

 Look to the future:

 - Find ways to take ownership of your responsibilities.
 Get in the habit of signing yourself up for standardized tests and initiating college research and virtual visits.
 Soon enough, you’ll be on your own and glad you got some practice taking responsibility.

 - Keep an eye out for news about the PSAT this fall.
 You should consider taking the PSAT even if you think you’ll eventually take the ACT and not the SAT.
 The PSAT is part of the criteria to become a National Merit Scholar.